cap-ntu/ML-Model-CI/README.md

 - **Dispatcher** launches a serving system to load a model in a containerized manner and dispatches the MLaaS to a device.
 Support **Tensorflow Serving**, **Trion Inference Serving**, **ONNX runtime**, **Web Framework (e.g., FastAPI)**
 - **Controller** receives data from the monitor and node exporter, and controls the whole workflow of our system.

+Several features are in beta testing and will be available in the next release soon.
+You are welcome to discuss them with us in the issueS.

-*The system is still under the active development.
-Please go to [[CHANGELOG.md]](CHANGELOG.md) to check our latest update information.
-If your want to join in our development team, please contact huaizhen001 @ e.ntu.edu.sg*
+*If your want to join in our development team, please contact huaizhen001 @ e.ntu.edu.sg*

-**News**
-- (2020-10) You can install the system with pip.
-- (2020-08) The work has been accepted as an opensource competition paper at ACMMM2020!
-The full paper is available at https://arxiv.org/abs/2006.05096.
-- (2020-06) The docker image has been built.
-- (2020-05) The cAdvisor is applied to monitor the running containers.

 ## Installation